As Shanghai's Magic Kingdom turns one, Disney pushes further into China

-SHANGHAI, June 16 (Reuters) - Walt Disney celebrates the one-year anniversary of its $5.5 billion theme park in Shanghai on Friday, a key plank of the entertainment giant's push into the world's second-largest economy through everything from English schools to films.
+SHANGHAI (Reuters) - Walt Disney celebrates the first anniversary of its $5.5 billion theme park in Shanghai on Friday, a key plank of the entertainment giant's push into the world's second-largest economy through everything from English schools to films.

-China matters for Mickey Mouse's owner: its box office takings there have tripled over the last two years and Shanghai Disneyland has seen over 10 million guests in its first year, setting it on track for faster profits than Disney reaped from parks like Paris or Hong Kong, both loss-making for most of the years they have been open.

-Disney released 10 films in China last year, including "Zootopia" and "Star Wars: The Force Awakens" with ticket sales around $1 billion, according to box office tracker EntGroup.
-That was up from four films and $313 million in 2014.

 It has also been tying up with partners like state-backed producer Shanghai Film Group, its digital subsidiary BesTV for online content, and Shanghai Shendi, its partner for Shanghai.